“I’d like to apply for citizenship, but I have a little problem.”

 Scott Mossman works with criminal defense attorneys and public defenders to protect against immigration harm.
 And, unlike most immigration attorneys, he does it on a weekly basis.
 Show More

 Scott is under contract to provide expert immigration advice to more than ten criminal defense attorneys.
 Several more routinely work with him when they have a noncitizen client.
 These attorneys know Scott has real-world experience coming up with deals that work for both the prosecution and defense.
 He also advises noncitizen defendants on the practical consequences of the arrest or conviction, including answering questions about visa renewals and naturalization.
-If your criminal defense attorney or public defender is giving you answers based only on a crimmigration chart downloaded from the internet, you should put Scott on your team.
+These are services you can't get from a crimmigration chart downloaded from the internet.
+If your criminal defense attorney or public defender is giving you answers based only on a chart, you should put Scott on your team.

 Learn more about help for criminal charges.